benson-code/RentRipple/README.md

 ## 🌍 English

+### 📋 Project Overview

+**RentRipple** is a modern property showcase platform specifically designed for properties along Bangkok's MRT lines.
+It combines elegant iOS-style interface design with powerful management features to provide a complete solution for real estate presentation.

+> 📘 **Technical Specifications**: Please refer to the [Specification Document (SPECIFICATION.md)](./SPECIFICATION.md) for complete system architecture, API documentation, and data models.
 ### ✨ Key Features

 - 📱 **Mobile-First Design**: iOS-style interface optimized for iPhone and mobile devices with meticulous attention to UX.